hansama0902/Project2-Health-Insurance-Assistant_Functional-Programming/README.md

 This section is part of a larger design and reflection document.
 It focuses on how functional programming methods are applied using array functions in the InsuranceQuoteFetcher component.

 Three core array methods are highlighted here: filter, map, and reduce.
-For each method, we explain its use in the code, why it is a good application of functional programming (FP), and give a hypothetical non-code example that would break or violate the concept.
+For each method, we explain its use in the code, why it is a good application of functional programming (FP), and include a hypothetical imperative-style code example that would break or violate FP principles.

 ---

 ### 1. Using filter to narrow down plans by tier

-#### Code Example
+#### Functional Code Example

 ```javascript
 if (filters?.tier && filters.tier !== "All Options") {